polohman5/SE-Assignment-2/README.md

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

+answer=Software engineering is a structured discipline that focuses on designing, developing, and maintaining software systems using engineering principles and practices.
+Software engineers follow a systematic approach to software development that includes requirements gathering, design, coding, testing, deployment, and maintenance.

+On the other hand, traditional programming typically refers to the act of writing code to create specific software functionality without necessarily following a structured process.
+Traditional programming may focus more on the technical aspects of coding rather than the broader software development considerations such as requirements analysis, design, and testing.

+Software Development Life Cycle (SDLC) refers to the process of developing software from initial conception to final deployment and maintenance.
+The SDLC typically includes stages such as planning, requirements analysis, design, implementation, testing, deployment, and maintenance.
+This process ensures that software systems are developed in a systematic and organized manner, leading to higher quality and reliability in the final product.
+Each stage of the SDLC requires specific activities, tools, and techniques to be employed to ensure successful software development.
 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: